Changing a right of way

 Public path orders

-Landowners, tenants or occupiers may apply to the council for the permanent creation, diversion or closure of public rights of way (PROW) on their land.
+Landowners, tenants or occupiers can apply to the council for the permanent creation, diversion or closure of public rights of way (PROW) on their land.
 These types of applications are known as public path orders.

 Permanent diversions